Julio Ferreyra

-Julio Daniel Ferreyra (born 1 July 1942) is an Argentine politician, currently serving as National Deputy representing Jujuy Province.
+Julio Daniel Ferreyra (1 July 1942 – 5 August 2023) was an Argentine politician who served as National Deputy representing Jujuy Province.
 A member of the Justicialist Party, Ferreyra was Director of the Jujuy Civil Registry for twenty years, from 1999, until being elected to Congress in 2019.
-He currently sits in the Frente de Todos parliamentary bloc.
+He sat in the Frente de Todos parliamentary bloc.

-As of 2021, he is the oldest serving member of the Chamber of Deputies.
+At the time of his death, he was the oldest serving member of the Chamber of Deputies.

 Early and personal life

 Ferreyra was born on 1 July 1942 in San José de Metán, Salta Province.
-He is married and has three children, including one daughter.
+He was married and has three children, including one daughter.

 Political career

 Ferreyra was elected to the City Council of Palpalá, Jujuy Province, in 1983.
 He ran for the Movimiento Popular Jujeño (MPJ), a regionalist party.
 Later, in 1999, he was appointed Director of the Jujuy Civil Registry by Governor Eduardo Fellner.
 He would serve in the position for the following twenty years, being renewed by the administrations of Walter Barrionuevo and Gerardo Morales.

 Ferreyra was the Justicialist Party's nominee to compete in the 2019 gubernatorial election in Jujuy; he faced off the Radical Civic Union–Cambiemos's candidate, incumbent governor Morales.
 Ferreyra did not count with the full support of the Justicialist Party, however, as a splinter faction supported the candidacy of Senator Guillermo Snopek.
 Ferreyra received 32.97% of the popular vote, losing against Morales' 43.76%.